Defining a Rule¶

 To change the order in which the Resource Manager evaluates the rules’ conditions, select a rule and click the buttons or to move the rule up or down.

-For example, let us say that you define two rules:
+Let us say that you define two rules:

 - Rule A with the condition “user_name = acme”